-The price you will pay for our common stock in this offering will be substantially higher than the \$6.65 pro forma net tangible book value per share of our outstanding common shares as of December 31, 2000.
-As a result, at an assumed offering price of \$26.02, you will experience immediate dilution of \$19.37 in net tangible book value per share, and our current shareholders will experience an immediate increase in the net tangible book value per share of their common shares of \$1.70.
+The price you will pay for our common stock in this offering will be substantially higher than the \$7.75 pro forma net tangible book value per share of our outstanding common shares as of December 31, 2000.
+As a result, at the offering price of \$25.00, you will experience immediate dilution of \$17.25 in net tangible book value per share, and our current shareholders will experience an immediate increase in the net tangible book value per share of their common shares of \$2.80.
+This prospectus and the documents incorporated by reference include forward-looking statements.
+We have based these forward-looking statements on our current expectations and projections about future events.
+These forward-looking statements include, among other things, statements relating to: